Come, get to know us, have some fun, make some friends

 Shrove Tuesday (Mardi Gras, Fat Tuesday) is a tradition when Christians prepared for the beginning of their fasting and meditation during the season of Lent.
 So they tried to use up the last bits of fat in their cooking.
 So we observe the day before Lent begins with a pancake supper, along with games and merriment.

 500 (Card Game) Marathon

 Beat those cabin fever blues!
-The 500 Marathon is an annual card playing event, taking place the third Sunday evening of the months of January, February, March, and April.
-16 to 24 couples meet to play, snack, and socialize for the first three rounds.
+The 500 Marathon is an annual card playing event, taking place one Sunday evening in each of the months of January, February, March, and April.
+Couples meet to play, snack, and socialize for the first three rounds.
 The final round in April begins with a potluck preceding the games.
 It is a great way to get acquainted.
 Knowing how to play 500 is NOT required.
 Some of the more seasoned players will be happy to teach beginners.